sharmavins23/Bombot/README.md

 all features of the prior as well as adds new ones, and all runs on a Docker container hosted by [@AndrewJones-PSU](https://github.com/AndrewJones-PSU).

+Under the hood, this project uses a "poor man's CI/CD pipeline" - A GitHub action is configured to automatically build this project into a Docker image, which is published onto Dockerhub.
+A separate sister Watchtower server is running alongside the current production deployment of the bot; Every 60 seconds, the Watchtower server automatically checks the hash of the uploaded Docker image, and if it differs, the Watchtower server pulls the image down and restarts the bot's container with the new image.

 # Development

 If you are an administrator, it's highly recommended that you _never_ push